anton-a-tkachev/MS8607/README.md

 4. Run pigpio daemon in the OS with ```sudo pigpiod``` prior to using the MS8607 module in Python
 5. Now that you have the daemon running in background, you can import and use the MS8607 module in your Python project ```from MS8607 import MS8607```

-Detailed documentation of pigpio Python module can be found on [pigpio library](http://abyz.me.uk/rpi/pigpio/python.html)
+Detailed description of pigpio Python module can be found on [pigpio library](http://abyz.me.uk/rpi/pigpio/python.html)

 ## MS8607 class methods
 ### MS8607() - constructor
 Initializes connection with the sensors, resets the sensors and fetches conversion coefficients from 0x76 - temperature and pressure sensor.
 The constructor takes two variables:
 - I2C bus number (by default ```i2c_bus = 1```)
 - pigpio connection handle (by default ```pi = pigpio.pi()```)
-If something goes wrong at this stage, there is no exceptions handling, so the user will get a standard error message from python interpreter.
+When something goes wrong at this stage, there is no exceptions handling, so the user will get a standard error message from python interpreter.

 ### get_t() - get temperature
 Attempts to fetch temperature data from the MS8607 board.
 Returns a tuple:
 - Temperature in degrees Celsius,
 - TEMP - auxilary variable used for calculations,
 - dT - auxilary variable used for calculations
-If unable to fetch the data or any other error, returns None values.
+When unable to fetch the data or any other error, returns ```None``` values.

 ### get_tp() - get temperature and pressure
 Returns a tuple:
 - Temperature in degrees Celsius,
 - Pressure in mbar or hPa (which is the same)
-If unable to fetch the data or any other error, returns None values.
+When unable to fetch the data or any other error, returns ```None``` values.
 Note that the pressure measurement depends on the ambient temperature, so that there is no method for independent pressure measurement.

+### get_rh() - get relative humidity
+Returns relative humidity in %.
+Temperature reading can be passed to this method for a slightly better accuracy of the relative humidity measurement.
+If no temperature is passed to the method, then it measures the relative humidity with no correction.
+When unable to fetch the data or any other error, returns ```None```.